suspect-devices/digithink/docs/resume/DDelmarDavis.md

 ###Fabricator
 **GIBSON STEEL FABRICATING, INC.** Jun 2001 - Sep 2001 *(4 months)*

 I told my employer that if they called me at 11am on my days off, as they had for months, I was walking.
 You have to mean that stuff.
-To be fair it took well over a month before I got the call.
-Gave my notice and went back to welding.
-Stood and welded out catch basins (MIG and OXY/Acetylene work) until I realized how short I was financially.
-I asked for \$1.75 more an hour at a shop that hadn't raised any of its employees wages in close to a year.
+To be fair it took well over a month before I got the call, gave my notice, and went back to welding.
+I stood and welded out catch basins (GMAW and OXY/Acetylene work) until I realized how short I was financially.
+I asked for $1.75 more an hour at a shop that hadn't raised any of its employees wages in close to a year.
 They raised the entire shop floor by 50c and offered me a 75c raise.
 I took the first tech job offered.
 Like I said.
 You have to mean it.
 ###UNIX System Administrator / Database Programmer
 **Modern Medium** Aug 2000 - Jul 2001 *(1 year)*